Tim Robbins: 2011–present: Streaming and television projects

-2010–present: Streaming projects

 Robbins directed two episodes of the HBO series Treme.
 The series follows the interconnected lives of a group of New Orleanians in the wake of Hurricane Katrina.
-He helmed the episodes "Everything I Do Gonh Be Funky" in Season 2 (2011) and "Promised Land" in Season 3 (2012).
+He helmed the episodes "Everything I Do Gonh Be Funky" in season 2 (2011) and "Promised Land" in season 3 (2012).
 Robbins became interested in the show while staying in New Orleans during the filming of Green Lantern.
 "I had the unique experience of watching Treme with locals.
 It resonated for me immediately, and it resonated for them as well, because they have seen their town get misinterpreted and represented in ridiculous ways," he told The Times-Picayune in 2011.
 "Something about this show was different for them.
 I appreciated that.
 I loved the writing and the actors.
 I loved the environment it's set in.
 I watched the whole first season in New Orleans, and got in touch with David Simon and said, 'If you guys need a director next year, I'd be happy to do an episode.'"

 In 2013, he was a member of the jury at the 63rd Berlin International Film Festival.

-In fall of 2024, Robbins and the Actors' Gang presented a production of his play 'Topsy Turvy - Ramazuri' at the Csokonai National Theatre in Debrecen.
+In 2023, Robbins began starring in the Apple TV series Silo.
+In 2024, Robbins and the Actors' Gang presented a production of his play Topsy Turvy - Ramazuri at the Csokonai National Theatre in Debrecen.

 Personal life

 Marriages and family

 In 1988, Robbins began a relationship with actress Susan Sarandon, whom he met on the set of Bull Durham.
-They have two sons: John "Jack" Henry (b.
-May 15, 1989) and Miles Robbins (b.
-May 4, 1992).
-Sarandon, like Robbins, is a lapsed Catholic, and they share liberal political views.
+They have two sons: John Henry and Miles Robbins.
+Sarandon, like Robbins, is a lapsed Catholic.
 Robbins's relationship with Sarandon ended in December 2009.
 Robbins married Gratiela Brancusi on February 1, 2017.
 They separated on July 1, 2020.
 News of the marriage was kept private until Robbins filed for divorce in January 2021.
 The divorce was finalized in 2022.

 Robbins is a lifelong New York Mets fan.
 "Also, my mother, for my 11th birthday, traveled out one morning to Queens to wait in line at Shea Stadium to get me tickets for the World Series.
 I wound up seeing, on my 11th birthday, the Mets win the World Series.
 That was one of the greatest things a mother could do for her son."